A Rocky Mountain high

 Bear Lake is a popular destination at any time of the year.
 Moraine Park is also widely visited to see its herds of elk, deer and other grazing animals.

-We offer numerous features in this section about interacting with park wildlife, the native trees, waterfalls, the scenic roads, backcountry hiking, mountain camping, survival in the rugged region, and favorite activities in nearby Estes Park.
+We offer numerous features in this section about interacting with park wildlife, the native trees, waterfalls, the scenic roads, backcountry hiking, mountain camping, lakes, survival in the rugged region, and our favorite activities in the nearby town of Estes Park.

-We hope you will enjoy our stories, photos, and slideshows from our visit to the park.
+We hope you will enjoy our stories, photos, and slideshows from our visit to the park and the Estes Park area.